All the questions about 'Fortnite' you were too embarrassed to ask

 What makes it so popular?

 One driving factor behind "Fortnite's" popularity is its cost, or lack thereof.
-Because the "Battle Royale" version is entirely free and accessible on a number of platforms, has a low barrier to entry -- allowing new players to quickly acclimate and feel accomplished.
+Because the "Battle Royale" version is entirely free and accessible on a number of platforms, it has a low barrier to entry -- allowing new players to quickly acclimate and feel accomplished.

 The developers of the game are attuned to its popularity and release updates weekly with new items and actions.